I Was Waitlisted — What Do I Do Now?

 While you might be tempted to call the admissions office every day to find out if there’s been any change in your status, it’s best to stifle the impulse to check in too frequently.
 Once you’ve done your best to update your application, you can be hopeful while still moving on with your life.
 In the next section, we’ll offer some advice about making backup plans while waiting to hear about your waitlist application.

-First, you’ll need to make a big decision: which school’s offer of acceptance will you go with?
-Evaluating your choices and coming to a final decision is rarely easy, and its complexities deserve their own blog post: Dealing with College Decisions and Making a Choice.
+First, you’ll need to make a big decision: Which school’s offer of acceptance will you go with?
+Evaluating your choices and coming to a final decision is rarely easy, and its complexities deserve their own blog post: How to Deal With College Decisions and Make a Choice.

 Many schools ask admitted applicants to submit some type of deposit in order to confirm their enrollment, and sometimes also to confirm on-campus housing.
 These deposits are often nonrefundable, meaning that if you get accepted off the waitlist at your first-choice college and withdraw from your backup college, you won’t get your money back.